cobmin/nextjstypescript/_posts/Nft-Minting-Loopring-Goerli.md

 ### Quick Access Guide

 1. Log into [Loopring's platform](https://loopring.io/#/pro) using your MetaMask wallet.
-2. Ensure MetaMask is set to the Goerli Testnet.
+2. Ensure the Goerli Testnet is selected at the top right.

 ### Account Activation on Loopring